-Project Elevate will enhance the delivery of business programs in management, finance, marketing, sport management, cybersecurity management, and homeland security.
-The creation of a cybersecurity lab with advanced technology and the development of collaborative spaces for project-based learning will provide students with distinct advantages in their job searches and the ability to advance their careers.
+Project Elevate enhances the delivery of business programs in management, finance, marketing, sport management, cybersecurity management, and homeland security.
+The creation of the cybersecurity lab with advanced technology and the collaborative spaces for project-based learning provide students with distinct advantages in their job searches and the ability to advance their careers.

 An open, collaborative environment is an important component of the project.
-A modern, spacious conference room will welcome students, faculty, alumni, and visitors at the entrance to the Division of Business and Security Studies office suite.
-The Enterprise Zone will offer plenty of "huddle space" and will foster exciting opportunities for interaction and innovation.
+A modern, spacious conference room welcomes students, faculty, alumni, and visitors at the entrance to the Division of Business and Security Studies office suite.
+The Enterprise Zone offers plenty of "huddle space" and fosters exciting opportunities for interaction and innovation.

-Rivier's Office of Information Technology will share the lower level of Sylvia Trottier Hall.
-New offices, collaboration and workspaces, mechanical, electrical, and network rooms will be created for IT support personnel and technical services.
+Rivier's Office of Information Technology shares the lower level of Sylvia Trottier Hall.
+New offices, collaboration and work spaces, mechanical, electrical, and network rooms were created for IT support personnel and technical services.
 Students will benefit from an IT Support Center offering an exceptional inperson tech support experience.